Antonieta Contreras, LCSW-R

 Ms. Antonieta Contreras has spent most of her life investigating spiritual growth, our innate healing capacity, and the achievement of permanent emotional fulfillment.

 Formed as a mathematician with a career as a banker and a consultant, she found her passion while training in India and Eastern Contemplative traditions.
 She then became a mental health professional to better serve the demands of those with emotional needs.

 Based in NYC, she has trained in multiple modalities including Gestalt, Trauma, Human Sexuality, Neurofeedback, AEDP, EMDR, Clinical Hypnotherapy, Emotionally Focused Therapy, REBT (CBT), Internal Family Systems, and Contemplative psychotherapy.

 Motivated by curiosity and neuroscience, she has developed an understanding of the power of the mind and the human natural self-healing capacities and has integrated Eastern and Western wisdom to create a practice that is compassionate and deeply rooted in the client's wisdom while at the same time scientifically proven and informed.

 Ms. Contreras teaches and supervises clinicians, and regularly presents seminars on psychological trauma to health, mental health, and educational agencies in the New York City metropolitan area.
-She is responsible for the curriculum of the post-graduate degree on Trauma Studies at the Institute of Contemporary Psychotherapy, where she also teaches the foundation and neurobiology of Trauma, and serves in several of its committees.
+She was responsible for the curriculum of the post-graduate degree on Trauma Studies at the Institute of Contemporary Psychotherapy for 7 years, where she also taught the foundation and neurobiology of traumatization, and served in several of its committees.
 She also teaches human sexuality at NYU.